Skip to main content

 Health Checks

 Reactive Resume exposes a health check endpoint at /api/health that verifies the application and its dependencies.
-It checks database, printer, and storage; if any one is unhealthy, the endpoint returns HTTP 503.
+It checks database and storage; if either is unhealthy, the endpoint returns HTTP 503.

 How it works